backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 toc_icon: "hiking"
 toc_sticky: true
 ---
-I was always good at math growing up, but it was never my main interest.
-Somehow, it found its way as my passion early into my college career, and I decided to abandon my pre-med biology major to pursue a degree in actuarial science.
+I was always good at math growing up, but it was never a main interest of mine.
+Somehow, mathematics found its way as my passion early into my college career, and I decided to abandon my pre-med biology major to pursue a degree in actuarial science.
 I soon began taking notice of how people either loved math, or they absolutely hated it, and would say something along the lines of *"I'm just not a math person"*.
 I've always assumed that these people just never gave themselves the oppurtunity to truly enjoy mathematics because they never legitimately tried to to do well, and thoroughly conceptualize the material.
 But then I got thinking, is "I'm just not a math person" a legitimate explanation for failing grades? **Is mathematical ability genetic?** **Is it situational?**

 In this project, I attempt to build a machine learning model that uses seemingly irrelevant information about a student to predict their mathematical ability.